-Through the work in the two departments, seminars, workshops and interaction with specialists in the field, the JPO will be trained on providing advisory services in the field of social protection and labour migration.
+Through the work in the department, seminars, workshops and interaction with specialists in the field, the JPO will be trained on providing advisory services in the field of social protection, labour migration and crisis responses.

-Through guidance of the supervisor, the Social Protection and Labour Migration Specialist (in the Conditions of Work and Equality Department) and the Social Protection Technical Officer focal point on labour migration (in the Social Protection Department), as well as other senior colleagues, the JPO will be trained on policies, strategies and approaches for the extension of social protection for all including migrant workers, refugees and their families, with a focus on rights-based implementation, progressive universalization of social protection, social dialogue and tripartite participation, coherence across institutions for the delivery of social protection floors, the development and implementation of multilateral and bilateral social security agreements, linkages with active labour-market and other policies, and project design, implementation, monitoring and evaluation.
+Through guidance of the supervisor and the Social Protection Officer for migrant workers, refugees and other forcibly displaced persons (in the Universal Social Protection Department), as well as other senior colleagues, and in collaboration with the Labour Migration Branch and Action Programme Crises, the JPO will be trained on policies, strategies and approaches for the extension of social protection for all including migrant workers, refugees, forcibly displaced persons and their families, with a focus on rights-based implementation and relevant ILO Conventions and Recommendations, progressive universalization of social protection, social dialogue and tripartite participation, coherence across institutions for the delivery of social protection floors, the development and implementation of multilateral and bilateral social security agreements, gender, equality of treatment, linkages with active labour-market and other policies, and project design, implementation, monitoring and evaluation.